jiang719/road-network-predictability/RoadClassification/README.md

-# Network Predictability and Road Network Classification
+# Predictability and Road Network Classification

 This section is the implementation of road network classification and predictability analysis.
 We aggregate 11 measures to extract the topology features from a road network.
 These measures consist of the node degree distribution, road circuity and dendricity.
 Based on these measures, we study the relation between